adobe/adobe-sensei-ai-functions/module9.md

           /* grab autotag results */
           ({result, params}) => Object.assign({}, result, params),

-3. After the tags have been assigned, the image needs to be updated in AEM to include them.
-After the autotag result has been returned, add the following code to call an action to update the tags for the image in AEM:
+3. After the tags have been assigned, the image needs to be updated in Adobe Experience Manager to include them.
+After the autotag result has been returned, add the following code to call an action to update the tags for the image in Adobe Experience Manager:

             /**
-              * TODO: Update the tags in AEM Assets
+              * TODO: Update the tags in Adobe Experience Manager Assets
               *  by invoking '/adobe/acp-assets-0.5.0/aem-update-tags'
               */
               '/adobe/acp-assets-0.5.0/aem-update-tags',